 There are a few steps you need to go through to ensure the consultant you hire is right for you…

 Sponsorship consultants have a number of different ways of working, and before you can hire someone, you need to know what you want.
 I’ve outlined some of the critical factors below.

 If you’re trying to fill a gap in your team – whether that gap is time or expertise – you’re looking to add capacity.
 You may be hiring someone who would define their business as “consulting”, but the type of role you’re trying to fill is more like a highly-skilled contractor – an alternative to hiring another staff member.
-The role could be full- or part-time, primarily in-house or not.
+The role could be low- or high-level, full- or part-time, primarily in-house or not.